Away With The Steiners

 Ella

-Things to do in Ella
+Top Things to Do in Ella

 The view from Little Adams Peak back over to Ella Rock, and the road we took a few times during our stay in Ella!